DFE-Digital/bat-design-history/app/posts/teacher-success/2025-07-02-ab-testing-prototype-two.md

 ### Adding a feedback banner to the bottom of all pages

 As this will be a new service, we're keen as a team to get as much feedback as possible, especially on our content pages.
-To try and get as much feedback as possible post launch, we've adopted the 'is this page useful' feedback banner from the DFE <a href="https://accessibility.education.gov.uk/" target="_blank" rel="noopener noreferrer">Accessibility and inclusive design manual</a>.
+To try and get as much feedback as possible post launch, we've adopted the 'is this page useful' feedback banner from the DfE <a href="https://accessibility.education.gov.uk/" target="_blank" rel="noopener noreferrer">Accessibility and inclusive design manual</a>.

 This banner provides people a way to quickly offer feedback via Yes and No buttons and also provide detailed feedback if they want to.